BaLiKfromUA/pylox/README.md

 - [X] Unlike Lox, most other C-style languages also support `break` and `continue` statements inside loops.
 Add support for `break` statements.
 It should be a syntax error to have a break statement appear outside of any enclosing loop.
 [Solution](https://github.com/BaLiKfromUA/pylox/commit/952af36c44b1d1d5beacd48c48a9671514059942)
+- [ ] Languages that encourage a functional style usually support **anonymous functions or lambdas**—an expression syntax that creates a function without binding it to a name.
+Add anonymous function syntax to Lox.

 ## My own design/implementation decisions